Market intelligence for international student recruitment from ICEF

 Short on time?
 Here are the highlights:

-• Together, these five major student source countries represent anywhere from 30% to 40%+ of the entire international student body in Big Four destinations
+• These five countries represent anywhere from 30% to 40%+ of the entire international student body in Big Four destinations

 • Their outbound mobility flows serve as a bellwether for larger trends in international education

-In 2026, students in a number of important student source countries for Western schools and universities are increasingly likely to see their study visa applications rejected.
-These markets include Bangladesh, India, Nepal, Nigeria, and Pakistan, and for brevity’s sake we will call them the Key Five in this article.
-The Key Five were – until recently – among the fastest growing markets for universities, colleges, and schools in the Big Four destinations of Australia, Canada, the UK, and the US.
+In 2026, students in many of the fastest growing markets for schools and universities in the Big Four destinations of Australia, Canada, the UK, and US are increasingly likely to see their study visa applications rejected.
+These markets include Bangladesh, India, Nepal, Nigeria, and Pakistan (for brevity’s sake we will call them the Key Five in this article).

-It is no coincidence that the Key Five are all emerging countries in the Global South, where large proportions of students are open to migrating, temporarily or permanently, for better career opportunities.
-Many are genuine students – i.e., interested in quality education, a high-skilled job, and remaining compliant with visa conditions – but because their countries are considered “high risk,” they face a greater chance of being rejected for a study visa.
+It is no coincidence that the Key Five are all emerging countries in the Global South, where large proportions of students are open to emigrating, temporarily or permanently, because of limited local opportunities.
+This makes immigration officials tend to question whether study visa applicants are genuine students – i.e., interested in quality education, a high-skilled job, and remaining compliant with visa conditions – or individuals with little intent to study and great intent to migrate in any way they can.
+Unfortunately, many genuine students from the Global South are disadvantaged in their applications because of where they are from.

-The impact of the visa rejection trend for Global South countries could be enormous across the global international education landscape – and beyond.
+The impact of the visa rejection trend for students from emerging economies in Asia and Africa could be enormous across the global international education landscape – and beyond.
 Already, it is spurring fewer visa grants, reduced recruiting in high-risk markets, and more withdrawals from students eager to avoid a rejection on their student profile.
 Not surprisingly, commencements are trending down in leading study destinations, and this will pressure overall enrolments in the years ahead.

 In this article, we will look at Key Five origin countries with regards to: